mdolab/pyoptsparse/doc/postprocessing.rst

       \-axisartist (OptView)
     numpy (OptView)

-If you are successfully running ``pyOptSparse``, these packages are most likely already installed.
+If you are successfully running pyOptSparse, these packages are most likely already installed.

 Although not necessary for most usage, the ``dill`` package is needed